ISISComputingGroup/ibex_developers_manual/GUI_development/Getting_started/Building-the-GUI.md

 IBEX should now build but there will probably be some errors.
 You can clear them following the procedure below.

+**Important Notes:**
-**Important Note:** you will need JDK 11 installed to launch the IBEX GUI successfully.
+* you will need JDK 11 installed to launch the IBEX GUI successfully.
+* you should also [set up the checkstye](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Checkstyle-setup), do it sooner than later as it may prevent potential errors

 ### If you see a “Plugin execution not covered by lifecycle configuration” error
 1. From the menu bar choose: Window->Preferences